sara-fish/gen-soc-choice-next-gen/README.md

 #### Option 1: Following the PROSE experiments from our paper

-*If generating summaries and tags using our scripts:* Edit the method `get_data_filenames` in `datasets/load.py` to return the filenames for the data, summaries, tags, and topic for your use case.
+*If summaries and tags were generated using our scripts:* Edit the method `get_data_filenames` in `datasets/load.py` to return the filenames for the data, summaries, tags, and topic for your use case.
 Then the script `generate_scripts/generate_slate.py` should work out of the box.

-*If generating summaries and tags a different way:* In the `if __name__ == "__main__":` part of the file, modify the current code that creates an `Agent` object for each agent to instead create an `Agent` object using your summaries and tags.
+*If summaries and tags were not generated using our scripts:* In the `if __name__ == "__main__":` part of the file, modify the current code that creates an `Agent` object for each agent to instead create an `Agent` object using your summaries and tags.
 The rest of the script should work the same.

 #### Option 2: Running PROSE using custom agents and different queries